HudutiEnes/Alpha-Nvim/README.md

 copy plugins and run ` :PackerSync ` and after that you can copy configuration.

 # About :interrobang:
-Config is built with built in lsp, it has installed plugin for running code , it has few language servers installed manually but you can install more with ` :Mason ` .
+Config is built with built with lsp language servers, it have plugin for running code , it has few language servers installed manually but you can install more with ` :Mason ` .
 Dashboard plugin is alpha nvim.